-The Management Seminar covers several topics including: Microfinance and Microenterprise, Monitoring and Evaluation, Results Based Management, Personal Well-Being and Resilience, Personal Safety and Security.
+The Management Seminar covers several topics including Communications, Gender Equality, Microfinance and Microenterprise, Monitoring and Evaluation, Results Based Management, Personal Well-Being and Resilience, and Personal Safety and Security.

 Fellows are not intended to be “managers” but rather placed to build the skills and knowledge that will be valuable in their long-term careers as development managers and practitioners.
-Please see the list of sample placements for a better idea of roles and responsibilities of Fellows.
+Please see the list of sample placements for a better idea of the roles and responsibilities of Fellows.

 Upon review of your application, we may find that your skills and experience are better suited for a different stream.
 If you have indicated on your application that you are open to other streams, AKFC will consider you for alternative placements.
 Please note that deliberate submissions of multiple applications will result in the removal of all applications from consideration.

-If for any reason you cannot provide either an academic or professional recommender you may still submit an application with two recommenders (one must be personal) however, you will be deducted marks on your application score for the missing recommendation.
+If for any reason you cannot provide either an academic or professional recommender, you may still submit an application with two recommenders (one must be personal).
+However, you will be deducted marks on your application score for the missing recommendation.
 We discourage this type of activity as it may result in elimination of your application if a decision must be made between an application with equal skills and knowledge base.

 Professional: Direct supervisor from a job.
 Someone who can speak to your capacity to work in a professional environment.